HarHarLinks/maubot-idonthavespotify/README.md

 This URL will be called to resolve the Spotify link to other streaming services.
 For maximum privacy, you can self-host idonthavespotify.

+This version of maubot-idonthavespotify is tested to be compatible with idonthavespotify [v1.4.1](https://github.com/sjdonado/idonthavespotify/releases).

 ## Development

 ```